bitbeatjs/core/docs/README.md

 This principal will be also used in the boot.ts for each project.
 There you can register instances of other modules, e.g. add a web-server for your project.

+!> By default the core will reboot when you register an instance.
+You can prevent this by passing `false` as second parameter.

 ----

 ##### unregister / unregisterBulk

 Sometimes you need to unregister registered instances again.
-To do so, use either the `unregister` function, to only remove a single instance or `unregisterBulk`, to remove multiple.
+To do so, use either the `unregister` function, to only remove a single instance or `unregisterBulk`, to remove multiple.<br>

 ```typescript
 import { unregister, Task } from '@bitbeat/core';